zachchan105/tmewc/typescript/api-reference/classes/Deposit.md

 # Class: Deposit

-Component representing an instance of the tBTC v2 deposit process.
+Component representing an instance of the tMEWC deposit process.
-Depositing is a complex process spanning both the Bitcoin and the target chain.
+Depositing is a complex process spanning both the Meowcoin and the target chain.
 This component tries to abstract away that complexity.

 ## Table of contents